0badaE/MERN-Stack---SeliaBookCollection/README.md

 As for the front-end; I tried to make a simple minimalistic elegantly designed site, I used special tools like snackbar from Notistack to show a beautiful notification once a app request is made.
 It shows up green is code 200 is received and red if there's something wrong.
+I used React for the content generating method and Tailwind.css to style the app.
+Tailwind allows me to make it responsive more easily.